 The 2022 Super Bowl social media ad activations offer some key lessons on how advertisers should be thinking about how to optimize their celebrity and athlete brand ambassadors around anchor events and campaigns throughout the year.

-Provide Athlete & Celebrity Ambassadors With Platform-Specific Content
+Provide Athlete and Celebrity Ambassadors With Platform-Specific Content

 Planet Fitness understood that the ‘one piece of content for all platforms’ approach doesn’t work.
 Lindsay Lohan launched her personal TikTok account in time for her Super Bowl ad for the brand, which also provided opportune content for that new channel.
 She had access to additional clips and formats beyond the TV ad spot to match the environments of her TikTok, Instagram and Twitter channels across multiple days.